 Combine Australia's ultimate road trip with incredible wildlife encounters on this 10-day swag camping adventure!

 Nullarbor tour is an adventure tour showcasing the remote and undiscovered regions of the Eyre Peninsular in South Australia, the Nullarbor and the South West of Western Australia.
 Destinations that feature some of the best beaches, national parks and wildlife encounters on the planet.
-Offering a truly unique experience like sleeping under the stars in swags, swimming with dolphins and sea lions, hiking in beautiful national parks, surfing on mountainous sand dunes, tree top walks through ancient forests, cage diving with great white sharks and personalized indigenous culture.
+Offering a truly unique experience like sleeping under the stars in swags, swimming with dolphins and sea lions, hiking in beautiful national parks, surfing on mountainous sand dunes, tree top walks through ancient forests and personalized indigenous culture.

 10 Day Adelaide To Perth Tour Itinerary - 10 days